 According to the “History of Long Island” dated 1903, Elbert Matthews was a life-long resident of Hempstead.
 At the time of his death in 1891, he was proprietor of the Long Island Hotel and ran a business bottling soda and mineral waters.
 He ran the hotel for twenty years (dating it to 1871), but the story is not clear on how long he had the bottling business.
-The 1880 census lists Matthews as a manufacturer of soda water so it probably dates to the 1870’s as well.
-His widow managed the businesses from the time of his death until 1899 when two of his sons, Irvin A and Charles S purchased it and changed the name to E Matthews Sons.
-As of 1903 the sons continued to run the business.
+The 1880 census listed Matthews as a manufacturer of soda water so it probably dates to the 1870’s as well.

 Mary Matthews is the widow of the late Elbert Matthews whose success in the bottling of mineral waters brought him a fortune and an extended acquaintence in Queens County.
 Mr. Matthews died a year ago leaving his property to his wife.
 His real estate included the bottling establishment and the Long Island Hotel, a well-known hostelry in Hempstead Village.
 After her husband’s death, Mrs. Matthews employed a superintendent to run the bottling business and also concluded to run the hotel with the assistance of a hired man.

-In the 1890 Lain’s Business Directory under Hempstead, E Matthews was listed under bottler, Main c.
-Centre and under hotel at 57 Main Street.
+On a final note: In the “Hempstead” section of the 1890 Lain’s Business Directory, E Matthews was listed as a ” bottler,” Main c.
+Centre, and “hotel” at 57 Main Street.
 The Hempstead Public Library has several historic photographs of the hotel, some after the blizzard of 1888.
 It was a three-story wood frame building not much bigger than a house with a canopy extending out over the sidewalk.
-According to the 1903 History of Long Island, “the object of the hotel was to maintain a cozy, home-like hostelery for the accommodation of the traveling public and for those who seek quiet and pleasant surroundings”.
+According to the 1903 History of Long Island:

 A total of five bottles have been found, all different styles: